1031-Systems/1031_Delivery/README.md

 Once the control channels have been created and validated to be synchronized with the audio, they are installed on the control hardware in flash memory or on an SD card.
-Then the software on the control board runs to perfrom the animations and play the audio.
+Then the software on the control board runs to perform the animations and play the audio.

 ***